Famous Temples to visit in Coorg

 Talakaveri Temple

 One of the popular temples in Coorg, Talakaveri Temple is situated on the slopes of Brahmagiri Hills at an altitude of 1276 m.
 The place is known as the origin of the Kaveri River that flows through Karnataka and Tamilnadu.
 It is one of the prime places to visit in Coorg, and among the best places to visit near Mysore.
 The temple premises have a square tank called Cauvery Kundike or Brahma Kundike, which is considered to be the birthplace of River Cauvery where it emerges as a perennial spring and disappears underground.
 Then, it emerges at Nagathirtha near Bhagamandala and joins with Kannike and Sujyoti at Triveni Sangama.
 Also, there is a shrine dedicated to Kaveri Amman near the Kundike.
 Taking bath at this spot during Tula Sankramana is considered very sacred as it is believed that on this day Goddess Cauvery appears on earth, that is indicated by a sudden upsurge of the water in the Cauvery Kundike.
-During this day, the area becomes very attractive with thousands of lights lit in the temples which lures millions of tourists as part of Coorg Packages.
+During this day, the area becomes very attractive with thousands of lights lit in the temples which lures millions of tourists as part of Coorg 3 day tour.

-Must Read : Hill Stations in South India
+Must Read: Hill Stations in South India

 Bhagandeshwara Temple